-E.2.5.2 How Your Customers' Actions in CM.Track Affect Your Work in the Web Client
+E.2.5.2 How Your Customers' Actions in CM/Track Affect Your Work in the Web Client

-Customers can carry out two actions in CM.Track which can influence your work in the Web Client:
+Customers can carry out two actions in CM/Track which can influence your work in the Web Client:

-- Customers Create New Tickets in CM.Track - Customers Add Content to an Existing Ticket in CM.
-Track
+- Customers Create New Tickets in CM/Track - Customers Add Content to an Existing Ticket in CM/Track

-Customers Create New Tickets in CM.Track
+Customers Create New Tickets in CM/Track

-Customers can create new tickets using CM.Track provided that their CM.Track profile contains the required permissions.
+Customers can create new tickets using CM/Track provided that their CM/Track profile contains the required permissions.
 You can view and handle the tickets created by the customers in the same way as any other ticket.
 The only difference is that the customer who created the ticket is already added as the ticket's main customer and the ticket contains the data provided by the customer.

-Ticket 🗇 Accept 🖉 Edit 🕒 Clone 🗇 Pr rint

-100393 Please install Office 2013 on my computer HelpDesk 1st Level Qualify Qualify

-CUSTOMERS (1) + Add ^

-æ customer

-NO ADDITIONAL ENGINEERS Add ^

-NO RELATIONS Add ^

-CALENDAR Add appo intment Re fresh ~

-HISTORY 📃 Comment 🗈  E-Mail 🔊 A ttachment 🕒 Time boo oking ^

-Communication only Newest entries fi rst 🔻

-Add comment, e-mail or attachment Comment from

-5/13/16 #1 created by luke Action ▼ Visible to customer Dear support team, Please install the new version of Luke Skywalker Microsoft Office on my comp customer outer.

-NO ATTACHMENTS ^
+Ticket 🗇 Acc cept  🖄 Edit 🕒 Clone 🗇 Pr rint 100393 Please install Office 2013 on m HelpDesk 1st Level Qualify HD Priority normal Reaction time 5/13/16 Category Software Office Ticket data from custom CUSTOMERS (1) + Add ^ @ Main Skywalker,Luke (0211/1231666) 👻 Reseller added comer as main omer NO ADDITIONAL ENGINEERS ⊢ Add ^ NO RELATIONS - ⊢ Add ^ CALENDAR Add app ointment R efresh × HISTORY 🗐 Comm ent 🗹 E-Mail S Attachment 🕒 Time bo ooking ^ Communication only - Newest er ntries first 👻 Add comment, e-mail or attachme ent Comment from 5/13/16 12:10 #1 created by luke Action Visible to customer Dear support team, Please install the new vers Luke Skywalker Office on my con customer NO ATTACHMENTS ^

-Figure 130: Ticket created in CM.
-Track
+Figure 136: Ticket created in CM/Track

-Customers Add Content to an Existing Ticket in CM.Track
+Customers Add Content to an Existing Ticket in CM/Track

-Customers can add comments and attachments to existing tickets using CM.Track.
+Customers can add comments and attachments to existing tickets using CM/Track.
 You can see the comments and attachments in the Web Client as soon as the customers save them.
-In a lot of CM systems, they are already highlighted with a class of text, so the customers can see their own comments and attachments in CM.Track.
+In a lot of CM systems, they are already highlighted with a class of text, so the customers can see their own comments and attachments in CM/Track.

-Figure 131: Comment and attachment from CM.
-Track
+Figure 137: Comment and attachment from CM/Track